 - Eternal life

 Isaiah does say that people from all over the world will travel to the mountain of God to learn the ways of God.
 That makes no sense in the context of the Christian fantasies of the resurrection of the dead and the last judgment.
-Those who are going to pass the last judgment would do so only if they already knew the ways of God.
-And those who are going to fail the judgment aren’t going to get a second chance.
-So there would be no reason for anyone to travel to the mountain of God to learn the ways of God.
+Those who are going to pass the judgment of Jesus would do so only if they already knew the ways of God.
+And those who are going to fail his judgment aren’t going to get a second chance.
+So there would be no reason for anyone to travel to the mountain of God at the end of time to learn the ways of God.

 Why would Isaiah fail to mention the aspects of the end of time that are most important to Christians?
 The simplest explanation is that it’s because neither he nor any of the other authors of the old testament believed in any of it.